solidi/writing/writing-ideas.md

 1. Be a Rockstar at Pull Requests
     1. Watch combative language like just
     1. More prose, and less crispness
+    1. Reviews are about value, not about averting disaster (it's happens regardless)

 ## What is a _____ Anyway?